Its-Yayo/its-yayo.github.io/about.md

 ## Hobbies
 I'm a geek and grown man guy.
 Let's list a few of 'em:
-- I like to do researches about the brain and the mind to modify in a positive way the trascendence of the human being (eternity)
+- I like to do researches about the brain and the mind to modify it in a positive way of the trascendence of the human being (eternity)
-- I like riced OS distributions, I used to have mine one with Arch.
+- I like riced OS distributions.
 Check out the [r/unixporn](https://www.reddit.com/r/unixporn/) Reddit community.
 - I like bowling, my current style to play is the 2-handed one.
 - I like Chess, I used to have +1400 but after 2-3 years without playing, my ratio went down to +800.
 - I like drawing and taking pics of cute landscapes and showing 'em to special people.